-- The requirements of the voluntary informal resolution process including the circumstances under which the parties are precluded from resuming a formal complaint of sexual harassment arising from the same allegations; - The parties' right to withdraw from the voluntary informal resolution process and resume the grievance process at any time prior to agreeing to a resolution; and - Any consequences resulting from participating in the voluntary informal resolution process, including the records that will be maintained or could be shared; and - Obtain the parties' advance voluntary, written consent to the informal resolution process. - o The School will not offer or facilitate an informal resolution process to resolve allegations that an employee sexually harassed a student. - Investigation Process - o The decision-maker(s) will not be the same person(s) as the Coordinator or the investigator.
+- The decision-maker(s) will not be the same person(s) as the Coordinator or the investigator.
 The School shall ensure that all decision-makers and investigators do not have a conflict of interest or bias for or against complainants or respondents. - o In most cases, a thorough investigation will take no more than thirty (30) school days.
-If the investigator determines that an investigation will take longer than thirty (30) school days and needs to be delayed or extended due to good cause, the investigator will inform the complainant and any respondents in writing of the reasons for the delay or extension and provide an approximate date when the investigation will be complete. - o The parties will be provided with an equal opportunity to present witnesses, to inspect and review any evidence obtained that is directly related to the allegations raised, and to have an advisor present during any investigative meeting or interview. - o The parties will not be prohibited from discussing the allegations under investigation or to gather and present relevant evidence. - A party whose participation is invited or expected at an investigative meeting or interview will receive written notice of the date, time, location, participants, and purpose of the meeting or interview with sufficient time for the party to prepare to participate. - Prior to completion of the investigative report, the School will send to each party and the party's advisor, if any, a copy of the evidence subject to inspection and review, and the parties will have at least ten (10) days to submit a written response for the investigator's consideration prior to the completion of the investigation report. - o The investigator will complete an investigation report that fairly summarizes relevant evidence and send a copy of the report to each party and the party's advisor, if any, at least ten (10) days prior to the determination of responsibility. - Dismissal of a Formal Complaint of Sexual Harassment - o If the investigation reveals that the alleged harassment did not occur in the School's educational program in the United States or would not constitute sexual harassment even if proved, the formal complaint with regard to that conduct must be dismissed.
-However, such a dismissal does not preclude action under another applicable School policy.
+If the investigator determines that an investigation will take longer than thirty (30) school days and needs to be delayed or extended due to good cause, the investigator will inform the complainant

+- and any respondents in writing of the reasons for the delay or extension and provide an approximate date when the investigation will be complete. - o The parties will be provided with an equal opportunity to present witnesses, to inspect and review any evidence obtained that is directly related to the allegations raised, and to have an advisor present during any investigative meeting or interview. - The parties will not be prohibited from discussing the allegations under investigation or to gather and present relevant evidence. - o A party whose participation is invited or expected at an investigative meeting or interview will receive written notice of the date, time, location, participants, and purpose of the meeting or interview with sufficient time for the party to prepare to participate. - O Prior to completion of the investigative report, the School will send to each party and the party's advisor, if any, a copy of the evidence subject to inspection and review, and the parties will have at least ten (10) days to submit a written response for the investigator's consideration prior to the completion of the investigation report. - The investigator will complete an investigation report that fairly summarizes relevant evidence and send a copy of the report to each party and the party's advisor, if any, at least ten (10) days prior to the determination of responsibility.

+• Dismissal of a Formal Complaint of Sexual Harassment